meilisearch/documentation/learn/core_concepts/documents.md

 "id": "@BI+* ^5h2%"
 ```

-Take note that the document addition request in MeiliSearch is atomic.
+Take note that the document addition request in Meilisearch is atomic.
 This means that **if even a single document id is incorrectly formatted, an error will occur and none of your documents will be added**.

 ## Upload

-By default, MeiliSearch limits the size of all payloads—and therefore document uploads—to 100MB.
+By default, Meilisearch limits the size of all payloads—and therefore document uploads—to 100MB.

 To upload more documents in one go, it is possible to [change the payload size limit](/reference/features/configuration.md#payload-limit-size) at runtime using the `http-payload-size-limit` option.